dad3zero/aoc_2022/README.md

-# aoc_2022
+# Advent of Code 2022

-My contribution to Advent of Code 2022
+This is the repository of my contribution to [Advent of Code 2022](https://adventofcode.com/).